chrishuman0923/bookSearch/README.md

 # Book Search

 Book Search is a react app that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The purpose of this application is to a user to search for and save book data (title, author, description) to their library database from Google's Book API.
+The purpose of this application is to allow a user to search for and save book data (title, author, description) to their library database from Google's Book API.
 It is a single page application that uses react and Google Books API to search for and save books to a database.
 The deployed project can be found on Heroku [here](https://radiant-cliffs-59967.herokuapp.com/).

 ## Functionality